morganstanley/testplan/doc/en/download/Assertions.rst

 Marking
 -------
-These examples demonstrate the usage of the `mark_group` decorator which allows modifying the default line number and filepath of assertions in the report.
+These examples demonstrate the usage of the `report_target` decorator which allows modifying the default line number and filepath of assertions in the report.
 It does so by re-pointing both to line number and filepath information of the call stack that is marked and closest to the actual assertion in scope.